astropy/astropy-tools/update-packages/README.md

 ### Auto-updates for packages using astropy-helpers

+**NOTE: The scripts here are for archival records only.
+No further update of astropy-helpers is planned.**

 The scripts in this folder are used to update packages making use of astropy-helpers by automatically opening pull requests to those packages.